 A Medical consultation (skin/scar camouflage & nipple/areola) is up to 1hr $65, up to 2hrs $120 – (this is taken off the total when you return for your treatment).

-SMP Scalp Micropigmentation consultations are $120 for up to 2hrs (non-refundable).
+SMP Scalp Micropigmentation consultations are $120 for 1hr and up to 2hrs.
+This is in addition to the per hourly rate.

 $650 – Brows (includes 1st and 2nd visits)